CaseyKelly/Colorado-Business-Entities-API-Gem/README.md

 ## Configuration
   Any queries made with the ColoBiz::DataFetcher module will return an array of businesses.
 For each business, all the business' attributes are returned in a JSON hash.
 The attributes of each object can be called by their [field name](https://data.colorado.gov/developers/docs/colorado-business-entities) in snake case.

-  For example, the field name principalcity can be called on any business object as:
+  For example, the field name principal_city can be called on any business object as:
   ```ruby
    @bizentity.principal_city
   ```